awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.ARN.md

 ### API<a name="USER_Tagging.ARN.API"></a>

-To get an ARN for a particular RDS resource, you can call the following RDS API actions and use the ARN properties shown following\.
+To get an ARN for a particular RDS resource, you can call the following RDS API operations and use the ARN properties shown following\.

 ****